-Half a Week’s Wage for Two Days of Music: A Local Man Looks Back on Woodstock
+Half a Week’s Wage for Two Days of Music: A Look Back on Woodstock

 At age 74, Kenneth Love is spending this August with his wife at his home at New Pond Village, a continuing care retirement community located in Walpole, Massachusetts.
 However, in 1969 Ken was on his way to Bethel, New York, eager to witness his favorite artist, Janis Joplin’s live performance.
 Little did he know he was going to experience a truly generation-defining event.